-The problem of homelessness is one of the most serious socioeconomic issues confronting Australia and the United States.
+The problem of homelessness is one of the most serious socio-economic issues confronting Australia.
 In 1996, the Australian Bureau of Statistics counted over 105,000 people as homeless on Census night.
+Homelessness is a similarly significant issue in the United States.
 In 2002, it was estimated that at least 3.5 million people experience homelessness across the United States each year.
-As the United Nations Committee on Economic, Social and Cultural Rights has remarked, this is, at best, a 'grave concern' and, at worst, a gross violation of human rights given the 'enviable wealth' of countries such as Australia and the United States.3
+As the United Nations Committee on Economic, Social and Cultural Rights has remarked, this is, at best, a 'grave concern' and, at worst, a gross violation of human rights given the 'enviable wealth' of countries such as Australia and the United States.

-Drawing on my experiences as the Coordinator of the PILCH Homeless Persons' Legal Clinic in Melbourne and the lessons gleaned from a recent study trip to the United States to examine the provision of legal services to disadvantaged groups, this article argues that the law can operate both as a cause of, and a solution to, homelessness.
-It examines strategies and initiatives employed by advocates of people who are homeless in the United States, and challenges homelessness legal service providers in Australia to move from law as a 'cause' to law as a 'solution' to homelessness.
+Drawing on my experiences as the Coordinator of the PILCH Homeless Persons' Legal Clinic in Melbourne and the lessons gleaned from a recent study trip to the United States to examine the provision of legal services to disadvantaged groups, I will today argue that the law can operate both as a cause of, and a solution to, homelessness.
+I propose to examine strategies and initiatives employed by homeless persons' advocates in the United States and to challenge homelessness legal service providers in Australia to counter law as 'cause' and leverage law as 'solution'.

-Law as 'cause'
+Law as 'Cause'

 In both Australia and the United States, the pathways into homelessness are complex and varied.
-They include structural causes (such as poverty, inadequate affordable housing and unemployment), government fiscal and social policy causes (such as economic reform, privatisation, the availability of public housing and welfare expenditure), cultural causes (such as the dispossession of land and the provision of culturally inappropriate accommodation to indigenous populations) and individual causes (such as mental illness, substance and alcohol addiction, gambling, domestic violence and family fragmentation).4 In many
+They include structural causes (such as poverty, inadequate affordable housing and unemployment), government fiscal and social policy causes (such as economic reform, privatisation, the availability of public housing and welfare expenditure), cultural causes (such as the provision of culturally inappropriate accommodation to indigenous populations) and individual causes (such as mental illness, substance and alcohol addiction, gambling, domestic violence and family fragmentation).
+In many cases of homelessness, these causes are intersectional and related.